A home energy efficiency assessment is valuable for anyone looking to reduce their energy bills.

 A heated towel rail is a bathroom upgrade that’s more than a one-trick pony.
 As well as keeping your towels toasty before use, a heated towel rail can also help them dry between uses, which is especially helpful during the cooler winter months.

-Depending on the style of rack, Head of RACV Trades Kieran Davies, says heated towel rails generally warm up to about 50C and run on the lowest wattage possible, making them a relatively cost-effective appliance to run.
+Depending on the style of rail, Head of RACV Trades Kieran Davies says heated towel rails generally warm up to about 50°C and run on the lowest wattage possible, making them a relatively cost-effective appliance to run.

 How long do heated towel rails take to warm up?

-This varies by type and brand but, on average, most heated towel rails are designed to reach temperatures of between 40 and 60 degrees Celsius.
-They can, however, get even hotter than this is if there is a towel draped over them.
-Depending on the maximum temperature of your unit, heated towel rails may be hot to touch so it is important to exercise caution, especially if you have young children in the house.
+This varies by type and brand but, on average, most heated towel rails are designed to reach temperatures of between 40°C and 60°C. They can, however, get even hotter if there is a towel draped over them.
+Depending on the maximum temperature of your unit, heated towel rails may be hot to touch, so it's important to exercise caution, especially if you have children in the house.

 Do heated towel rails use a lot of energy?